Scientific Name

 How to Grow and Care

 Borage grows best if direct-seeded.
-Barely cover the seeds with soil and keep well watered.
-They are tolerant of any type of soil, even poor dry soil.
+Barely cover the seeds with soil and keep them well-watered.
+They are tolerant of any soil, even poor dry soil.
 However, a sunny location with rich, well-draining soil is optimal.

 Origin